tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--1.1-_intro_to_processing.md

 ### Setup Processing

 Before you can write any code, you'll need to download Processing.
-Head over to the Processing download page, and download the relevant version (Windows/Mac/Linux):
+Head over to the Processing download page, and download the relevant version (Windows/Mac/Linux).
+Note that, right now, there is no Processing.py support for Processing 4 -- you must download **Processing version 3.5.4**:

 [processing.org/download](https://processing.org/download/)